Constructing locally flat surfaces in 4-manifolds: Exercises

 \emph{Hint:} Given a knot $K\subseteq S^3$, consider the disc given by $\cone(K)\subseteq \cone(S^3)= B^4$.
 When is this disc locally flat?
 Recall from classical knot theory that a knot $K$ is the unknot if and only if $\pi_1(S^3\sm K)\cong \Z$. \end{exercise}

-\begin{exercise} Convince yourself that every smooth embedding of a surface in a smooth 4-manifold is locally flat.
-Remind yourself of the smooth analogues of \cref{thm:normal-bundles-transversality,thm:immersion-lemma} and the ideas of their proofs.
+\begin{exercise} Convince yourself that every smooth embedding of a surface in a smooth $4$-manifold is locally flat.
+Remind yourself of the smooth analogues of \Cref{thm:normal-bundles-transversality,thm:immersion-lemma} and the ideas of their proofs.
 Without going into the details, consider why those proofs fail in the purely topological setting. \end{exercise}

-\begin{exercise} Consider $\R^4$, given by $x,y,z,t$ coordinates, as in \cref{fig:transverse-movie-1}.
-Let $B$ denote the 4-ball of unit radius at the origin.
+\begin{exercise} Consider $\R^4$, given by $x,y,z,t$ coordinates, as in \Cref{fig:transverse-movie-1}.
+Let $B$ denote the $4$-ball of unit radius at the origin.

-\begin{enumerate}[label=(\alph*)] \item Show that the intersection of the $xy$- and $zt$-planes with $\partial B=S^3$ is a Hopf link. \item Give the $xy$- and $zt$-planes, as well as $\R^4$, the positive orientation.
+\begin{enumerate} \item Show that the intersection of the $xy$- and $zt$-planes with $\partial B=S^3$ is a Hopf link. \item Give the $xy$- and $zt$-planes, as well as $\R^4$, the positive orientation.
 Then $B$ inherits an orientation from $\R^4$.
 Orient $S^3$ as the boundary of $B$.
-Which of the two possible (oriented) Hopf links is obtained in \ref{q:hopf-1}? \end{enumerate} Now suppose that two surfaces $f$ and $g$ in a 4-manifold $M$ intersect transversely at a point $p\in M$.
-Let $C\subseteq M$ be a small 4-ball at $p$. \begin{enumerate}[label=(\alph*), resume] \item Conclude by \ref{q:hopf-2} that one can choose $C$ to be small enough so that $\partial C\cap (f\cup g)$ is a Hopf link in $\partial C$. \item Suppose that $M$, $f$, and $g$ are all oriented.
-How does the sign of the intersection point $p$ determine the orientations of the Hopf link in \ref{q:hopf-3}? \end{enumerate} \end{exercise}
+Which of the two possible (oriented) Hopf links is obtained in part 1? \end{enumerate} Now suppose that two generically immersed surfaces $f$ and $g$ in a $4$-manifold $M$ intersect transversely at a point $p\in M$.
+Let $C\subseteq M$ be a small $4$-ball at $p$. \begin{enumerate} \item[(3)] Conclude by part 2 that one can choose $C$ to be small enough so that $\partial C\cap (f\cup g)$ is a Hopf link in $\partial C$. \item[(4)] Suppose that $M$, $f$, and $g$ are all oriented.
+How does the sign of the intersection point $p$ determine the orientation of the Hopf link in part 3? \end{enumerate} \end{exercise}

-\begin{exercise} Draw the Clifford torus at the transverse intersection point shown in \cref{fig:transverse-movie-2}. \end{exercise}
+\begin{exercise} Draw the Clifford torus at the transverse intersection point shown in \Cref{fig:transverse-movie-2}. \end{exercise}